Kilindi dynasty

-The founder of the dynasty was Mbegha, and his son Bughe established the hilltop capital at Vuga, Korogwe district.
+In 1790, Mbegha's son, Bughe, ascended to leadership in Vuga, ushering in a period of peaceful development.
+By AD 1800, Bughe’s successor, Shebughe, expanded the kingdom southward into Wazigua territory and successfully conquered the East Usambaras.
+This expansion was furthered by his son, Kimweri ye Nyumbani, who extended the kingdom’s influence to encompass the entire coastline below the Usambaras by AD 1835.

 The kingdom reached its greatest extent under Kimweri ye Nyumbai.
 After he died in 1862 a civil war broke out over the succession, fueled by competition for the new wealth that the caravan trade in the Pangani valley had brought to the region.

-Under colonial rule (first German then British) the dynasty continued to have some authority, but in 1962 the Tanzanian government removed all power from the hereditary chiefdoms.
-Kimweri ye Nyumbai's descendant Kimweri Mputa Magogo (died 2000) was the last Lion King.
+Under colonial rule (first German then British) the dynasty continued to have some authority, but in 1962 the then Tanganyika government removed all power from the hereditary chiefdoms.
+Kimweri ye Nyumbai's descendant Kimweri Mputa Magogo (died 2000) was the last Usambara King.